 1. Blights Out

 Imani Jacqueline Brown is an artist, activist, and researcher from New Orleans.
-Her work investigates the continuum of Extractivism, which spans from settler-colonial genocide and slavery to contemporary gentrification, fossil fuel production, and police and corporate impunity.
+Her work investigates the continuum of Extractivism, from settler-colonial genocide and slavery to fossil fuel production, gentrification, and police and corporate impunity.

 These investigations expose the layers of violence and resistance that comprise the foundations of US society and imagine a horizon of ecological reparations.